 I know you dog parents worry that you may hurt your doggy by trimming his nails at home, or your dog may be stressed out or aggressive during a nail trim.
 You will have to judge your dog’s temperament, but there are some tricks to making a home nail trim much easier.

 The first step to a successful nail trim really starts when we bring our new puppy home.
 We should start to desensitize our puppy to having his feet touched right away.
 Play with his paws every day for a few minutes.
 Massage them and push his nails out of his paw to their full extension.
 Don’t let your puppy tell you “No!” when you do this-we are the ones in control!
 Pretty soon he won’t mind that we mess with his feet, and he will probably enjoy it and even sleep through it.
-This can be done with a new dog of any age, of course…it just may take a little more time to unlearn bad habits and reactions to having feet touched if we’re working with an older dog.
-Be patient and keep massaging those paws until he feels comfortable with it!
+You can desensitize your new dog of any age … it just may require a little more time to unlearn bad habits and reactions to contact with their paws.
+If we’re working with an older dog, be patient and keep massaging those paws until she feels comfortable with it!
 Shake is a great trick to teach so your dog associates rewards with giving you their paws.

 Be sure not to cut down too far on the nail, where you may hit the quick, a blood vessel running through your dog’s nail.
 Start with tiny segments of each nail to get both yourself and your dog comfortable with nail trims.
 It is better to have to repeatedly cut small sections off of a nail than to cut one big chunk and cut the quick.
-Cutting the quick will be painful, cause your doggy to yelp and jerk away, and will bleed like crazy.
-Just in case, keep some quick clotting powder around so you can stop any bleeding quickly.
+Cutting the quick will be painful, causing your doggy to yelp and jerk away, and the cut quick will bleed like crazy.
+Just in case, keep some quick clotting powder (styptic powder) around so you can stop any bleeding quickly.
 Simply dip the cut nail into the powder and wait or repeat.

 You will probably end up cutting into the quick at least a few times as you are learning to trim your dog’s nails, but don’t give up.
-I promise, your dog will be okay, and you will feel worse than he does.
+I promise, your dog will be okay, and you will feel worse than your dog does.

 If you remain calm and firm and don’t get upset if your dog seems upset, then things will go more smoothly.
 You can set the example for your dog and the tone of the whole nail trimming experience!